 Caryn McCabe, who was placed for adoption as an infant in New York by her Irish mother, has discovered after taking a DNA test that her five long-lost siblings live shockingly close to her.

-Two years ago, McCabe, who lives in Massapequa Park on Long Island in New York, took a DNA test through 23AndMe.
+Four years ago, McCabe, who lives in Massapequa Park on Long Island in New York, took a DNA test through 23AndMe.

 The results showed that McCabe was 100 percent Irish, but they also paved the way for the 63-year-old to connect with her five long-lost siblings.